cander/til/misc/wisdom.md

 ## Technology Wisdom
 - Rules about performance tuning:
-  - Your first idea is almost surely wrong
+  - Your first idea is almost surely wrong.
-  - You need real data, probably from a profiler
+  - You need real data, probably from a profiler.
-  - There's a good chance your second idea based on data is still wrong
+  - There's a good chance your second idea based on data is still wrong.
-  - Only change one thing at a time and be sure you know what you changed
+  - Only change one thing at a time and be sure you know what you changed.
   - Remember [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl's_law) -
     just because you make something wicked-fast, doesn't mean you'll make the overall system wicked-fast.
 See above about data.
+- If you think there's only one root cause, you're not done looking.

 ## Quotes
 - "Knowlege comes, but wisdom lingers." - Alfred Tennyson